 Our tour starts near Rhyll Jetty.
 Early fishermen are starting to launch their boats for a day on the water.

 The water remains fairly shallow for most of the trip although the tide is high.
 Often we can see the bottom.

-Thank goodness there is barely a breath of wind so we don’t have to push into the wind.
+Thank goodness there is barely a breath of wind so we don’t have to paddle into the wind.
 Even on the return paddle, there is only the slightest breeze – perfect conditions!

-We paddle around past jetty to the Ramsar-listed Rhyll Inlet.
+We paddle around past the jetty to the Ramsar-listed Rhyll Inlet.

-At The Nits, a long spit of sand, we see plenty of migratory birds such as whimbrels and eastern curlews and bar-tailed godwits.
+At The Nits, a long spit of sand, we see plenty of migratory birds such as whimbrels, eastern curlews and bar-tailed godwits.

-Their long bills are perfect for digging deep into the sand for crustaceans, molluscs, and marine worms plus other marine creatures.
+Their long bills are perfect for digging deep into the sand for crustaceans, molluscs, marine worms and other marine creatures.

 Ash leads us up one of the arms of the mangroves, peaceful and serene in the early morning light.